metomi/rose/sphinx/tutorial/cylc/scheduling/datetime-cycling.rst

 ISO8601
 -------

-In cylc dates, times and durations are written using the :term:`ISO8601` format.
+In cylc dates, times and durations are written using the :term:`ISO8601` format
+- an international standard for representing dates and times.

 .. _tutorial-iso8601-datetimes: